 9. Fever Pitch (1997)

 A sports fanatic’s idiosyncrasies can’t be put perfectly on paper or attributed to common logical sense.
-The dejection after the team’s loss or the euphoria following a hard-fought victory is something which every fan has felt in his/her lifetime.
+The dejection after the team’s loss or the euphoria following a hard-fought victory is something that every fan has felt in his/her lifetime.
 Nick Hornby, an ardent Red Sox fan since childhood, had his entire life revolving around the game of baseball and the prestigious club of Boston.
-When the Farrell Brothers decided to adapt Hornby’s autobiographical novel for cinema, they brought in the characters of Ben Wrightman and Lindsey Meeks to replace the real life counterparts.
-The film has its share of cheesy moments especially the love-reunites-in-a-sports-match but the duo of Drew Barrymore and Jimmy Fallon gave in all to make ‘Fever Pitch’ quite a lovable watch.
+When the Farrell Brothers decided to adapt Hornby’s autobiographical novel for cinema, they brought in the characters of Ben Wrightman and Lindsey Meeks to replace their real-life counterparts.
+The film has its share of cheesy moments, especially the love-reunites-in-a-sports-match, but the duo of Drew Barrymore and Jimmy Fallon gave in all to make ‘Fever Pitch’ quite a lovable watch.

 Read More: Movies Like The Other Woman